This Professional Certificate Program Provides:

 Program Course Schedule

 Candidates for the Certificate must successfully complete 36 units: 7 required courses (21 units) and 15 units of elective courses-with a grade of "C" or better.
 Most students take two to three years to complete the program; however, you may proceed at your own pace depending on how many courses are available each quarter.
-The certificate may be earned in as little as six quarters.
 Students have five years from the date their first course ends to complete the program.
 New certificate candidates have the option of beginning the program by taking the initial courses in either the fall (Santa Barbara) or spring (Ventura) quarter.

 To qualify for admission to the program, students must have completed a minimum of 55 quarter units (37 semester) in general education courses taken as part of a bachelor's degree objective at an accredited college or university.
 General education courses are defined as non-vocational in nature and are designed to give students a broad-based exposure to such subjects as: mathematics, social and behavioral sciences, natural sciences, foreign language, and arts and humanities.
 It is mandatory that students have successfully completed a college-level course in English reading and composition.
 Students who have earned a bachelor's degree satisfy the admissions criteria.